RaananW/babylonjs-webpack-es6/README.md

 More and more scenes will be slowly added.

+## WebGPU? yes please!

+Open the URL in a webgpu-enabled browser and add "?engine=webgpu" to the URL.
+If you want to add a different scene, add it as a query parameter: `http://localhost:8080/?scene=physicsWithAmmo&engine=webgpu`.

 ## What else can I do

 To lint your source code run `npm run lint`